 Rising Interest Rates: Here’s the Deal

 If you’ve been following the news, you know that the United States central banking system, better known as the Federal Reserve (or “Feds”), continues to raise interest rates as global inflation, pandemic-related labor shortages and international conflicts persist.
-As of today, here are the current mortgage rates:

 What Rising Interest Rates Mean for Buyers

 Although rates are going up, there’s still strong buyer demand for inventory in the Houston housing market.
 As mortgage interest rates change rapidly, many home buyers are consulting different lenders and shopping around for the best interest rates.
 This is a smart thing to do as rates fluctuate from day to day and a loan officer can give you the best advice on your options based on your credit history and overall finances.
 For buyers who continue to ask is now a good time to buy, my answer remains the same: it depends on your goals.
 If you plan to stay in your home for at least the next five years and gain equity by the time you sell, then my answer is still “Go for it!”

 What Rising Interest Rates Mean for Sellers

 While there’s been much concern about whether rising interest rates and inflation will lead to another housing market crash, it’s important to stay calm and hopeful.
 We are seeing a gradual balancing out of supply and demand and this is a good thing.
 This balancing act is what helps to prevent sudden real estate crashes when housing bubbles burst.
 So, net-net, higher interest rates help to calm down markets around the country and this is ultimately good for everyone.